 Is there anything else that can help developers narrow down the issue? (e.g. logs, screenshots,

 Turning LTO off presents a usable GUI.

-#1 Updated by delroth about 1 year ago
+#1 Updated by delroth over 1 year ago

 We know, and it's documented: https://github.com/dolphin-emu/dolphin/wiki/Building-With-Qt

 Similar issues have been reported to Qt a few times: https://bugreports.qt.io/browse/QTBUG-61710 .
 They blame the compiler.